EI-CoreBioinformatics/reat/Readme.md

 cd reat
 ```

 You should now have the latest development version, in which you will find the `REAT-Singularity.def`.
-This allows you to build a Singularity container as previously shown in Getting Started(**TODO Add a link to the section, and if possible command**).
+This allows you to build a Singularity container as previously shown in Getting Started (**TODO: Link the section**).
 Alternatively, install the following software dependencies on your system, so that the executables are available  in your `$PATH` environment variable.

 * DIAMOND - 0.9.31
 * BioPerl